doryan04/DSS/README.md

 ## Did you find the bug?
 Make sure to [leave an issue](https://github.com/doryan04/DSS/issues/new) in case of any problems.

+## If you want help to the project, please, test experimental branch and report any bugs to [issue](https://github.com/doryan04/DSS/issues/new)

 ### Check out @tfk004 on Telegram. https://t.me/doryanProjects